Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Related Work

 \section{Related Work}

 The majority of existing approaches for detecting coordinated behavior are based on network science.
-These works model common activities between users (e.g., co-retweets, temporal and linguistic similarities, etc.) to build user similarity networks and to subsequently analyze them, for example by means of community detection algorithms~\cite{cao2015organic,weber2021amplifying,pacheco2021uncovering,nizzoli2021coordinated,magelinski2022synchronized}.
+These works model common activities between users (e.g., co-retweets, temporal and linguistic similarities, etc.) to build user similarity networks and to subsequently analyze them, for example by means of community detection algorithms~\cite{weber2021amplifying,pacheco2020uncovering,magelinski2022synchronized}.
 The typical output of these methods is a network where the CCs are identified.
 Some network-based methods do not only detect coordination as in a binary classification task, but also quantify the extent of coordination between users and communities, thus providing more nuanced results~\cite{nizzoli2021coordinated}.
 Notably, all aforementioned methods build static networks and employ static community detection algorithms.
+A few works focused on describing and even predicting temporal changes in online community structure.
+However, these leveraged explicit communities, such as the scholars belonging to a specific scientific community~\mbox{\cite{backstrom2006group}}, or the relationship between gamers and teams in certain team-based online games~\mbox{\cite{patil2013predicting}}.
+In our work instead, the online communities are not known in advance.
+Other significant differences with respect to the existing works are related to the temporal granularity of the analysis.
+For example, some studies measured user migrations between platforms after major events, such as the bans of toxic communities from a certain platform~\mbox{\cite{newell2016user,horta2021platform}}.
+However, such analyses only considered before/after scenarios, without providing a fine-grained temporal modeling of the user migrations nor a nuanced network representation of the communities involved in the event.
 So far, the dynamic analysis of coordinated behavior is essentially unexplored.
 To this end however, several advances were proposed to model time-varying behaviors with multiplex temporal networks~\cite{mucha2010community} and to employ dynamic community detection algorithms~\cite{rossetti2018community}.
 Our work applies these techniques -- for the first time -- to the study of coordinated behavior, thus moving beyond the current state-of-the-art.
 In addition to network-based approaches, others proposed to detect coordination with temporal point processes where user activities are modeled as the realization of a stochastic process~\cite{sharma2020identifying,zhang2021vigdet}.
 These methods are capable of modeling the latent influence between the coordinated accounts, their strongly organized nature, and possible prior available knowledge.
-Finally, others adopted traditional feature engineering approaches to find similarities between users~\cite{francois2021measuring}, or focused on specific user behaviors such as URL sharing~\cite{cao2015organic,giglietto2020takes}.
+Finally, others adopted traditional feature engineering approaches to find similarities between users~\cite{francois2021measuring}, or focused on specific user behaviors such as URL sharing~\cite{giglietto2020takes}.